-Submissions for the 2018 Screenplay Competition are CLOSED!
+Submissions for the 2019 ATLFF Screenplay Competition are OPEN!

-The Call for the 2018 Screenplay Competition is now closed!
-From April 13 to April 22, 2018, we will be celebrating our 42nd anniversary and we need your help to make it our best yet.
+The Call for the 2019 Screenplay Competition is now open!
+From April 4 to April 14, 2019, we will be celebrating our 43rd anniversary and we need your help to make it our best yet.

 1 Short Film Screenplay and 1 Pilot Screenplay will win a one-on-one consultation with an industry professional in their genre.
 These opportunities are designed to give our winners the chance to sit down and talk about the next steps for their script, discuss paths for jump starting or furthering their career, and develop a connection with someone who can serve as a mentor on future projects.